Jim Diamond (singer): Early life and career

 Diamond was born in the Bridgeton area in the East End of Glasgow in 1951.

-He started his music career at the age of 15 with Tony Divers band, The Method.
+He started his music career at the age of 15 with Tony Diver's band, The Method.
 When aged 16, he also fronted a Glasgow band called Jade.
 That line-up included bassist Chris Glen who went on to play with the Sensational Alex Harvey Band, and Jim Lacey on lead guitar who later went on to join the Alan Bown Set.
 Jade played many pub, club and university gigs in London in 1969, playing at Brunel University, West London College in Cricklewood, The Pied Bull in Islington, West Hampstead Country Club, another college in Virginia Water and many more in 1969.
 They also supported The Move on their Scottish tour with The Stoics in the same year.

 Alexis Korner then discovered Diamond, who spent the next couple of years as part of Korner's band.
 He provided additional and backing vocals on many of Korner's songs, most of which would appear on The Lost Album.

 Diamond left Korner in 1976, to form Bandit.
 The line-up included future AC/DC member Cliff Williams.
 They were soon signed up by Arista Records and released a début album, Bandit, which failed to reach the chart.
 In 1979, Diamond was lead vocalist for a Japanese band called BACCO, whose debut album was Cha Cha Me.

 He went to Los Angeles, California to form Slick Diamond with Earl Slick.
 He spent some time touring and recording and provided music for a film soundtrack.
+He wrote the lyrics to many songs on Carmen Maki's 1979 album Night Stalker.